Sharee1213/CUEVAS-INTEGRATIVE-PROGRAMMING/README.md

 - Strategic Data Visualization: Instead of raw numbers, the UI displays "Strategy Hints" (e.g., suggesting Hard Compound tires for high temperatures) and "Wet Track" alerts based on real-time weather codes.
 - Interactive Race Cards: API data is mapped into custom-styled glassmorphism cards that include round details, circuit information, and current climate data.
 - Data Persistence: Users can interact with the API data by using the "Save to Calendar" feature, which utilizes localStorage to keep track of their most anticipated races across browser sessions.

+🔹 **AI Assistance Disclosure**: I used ChatGPT, Google Gemini, and GitHub Copilot to assist with syntax suggestions, CSS refinements, animation ideas, and minor debugging.
+The overall concept, design direction, layout structure, and creative decisions were critically thought out and designed by me, and all generated suggestions were reviewed and adapted to fit my vision.

+🔹 **Learning Reflection**: I learned that technology is a partnership of patience, and I realized that while AI has immense power, it is useless without my specific intent and human touch.
+Most importantly, I learned that being a beginner requires a specific kind of humility—the willingness to be wrong and the courage to keep refining my ideas until they finally match my vision.
+The most challenging part was managing the gap between my imagination and the technical reality.